tencentyun/intlcloud-documents/yehe_doc/人工智能/语音识别/新手指引_intl_en.md

 -----

 ## 7. Feedback and Suggestions
-If you have any questions or suggestions about ASR, you can send your feedback through the following channels, and we will get back to you:
+If you have any questions or suggestions about ASR, you can send your feedback to us through the following channels, and we will get back to you:
-- If you find issues with product documentation, such as links, contents, and APIs, you can click **Send Feedback** on the right of the document page and select the specific issues.
+- To report a problem with the product documentation, such as incorrect content, broken links, or API errors, click **Send Feedback** at the bottom of the page.
-- If you encounter problems when using the product, please contact the [smart customer service](https://cloud.tencent.com/act/event/smarty-service) for assistance.
+- If you encounter any problems while using the product, [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance.
-- If you have other questions, you can go to the [Cloud+ community](https://cloud.tencent.com/developer/tag/105) to ask questions.